Huiying Wang, M.D.

 Pediatric Pathology Fellowship Program Director

 The Department of Pathology, Microbiology and Immunology at Vanderbilt University, Nashville, Tennessee, offers a one-year fellowship in pediatric pathology.
-The program provides strong curriculum in pediatric surgical pathology, materno-fetal pathology, and pediatric autopsy pathology.
+The program provides a strong curriculum in pediatric surgical pathology, materno-fetal pathology, and pediatric autopsy pathology.
 There is one fellowship position available each year.

 VUMC and Monroe Carell Jr. Children's Hospital at Vanderbilt have been expanding in many areas; including the nationally recognized Vanderbilt-Ingram Cancer Center, organ transplant programs, as well as continually expanding educational programs, clinical and translational research and basic science programs.
 This is an exciting period of growth for the pathology department.
 Located in the heart of Nashville, Vanderbilt University is one of the nation's leading research and teaching institutions, with an undergraduate medical program, and many post-graduate programs contiguous on the same campus.
 Nashville, the capital of Tennessee, is a growing cosmopolitan area with a population exceeding 1 million, excellent schools, diverse entertainment and ready access to outdoor activities.